 After the workflow begins, managers still have the flexibility to reassign writing tasks or push tasks to a later step.
 Team members receive assignments instantly, and no one is left in the dark.
 Shared documents are kept in cloud-based folders that are automatically generated for each project.
 Increased control over the editorial process yields less confusion and more time to pump out attractive, relevant content.

 Do you want to consistently produce meaningful content and enhance customer experiences from day one?
 Don’t wait until you are in over your head.
-Broaden your horizons—the time to automate your editorial workflow process is now.
+Broaden your horizons with Kissflow Workflow —the time to automate your editorial workflow process is now.